Skip to Content

 This, in turn, could result in an sufficient amount of separation between the offensive player that uses the flare screen and the defensive player that is being targeted by the screen.

-Moreover, if the offensive player that uses the flare screen does get open and that same player is an exceptional slasher or elite three-point shooter, then this will almost certainly be a detriment to the defender guarding that same offensive player.
+Moreover, if the offensive player that uses the flare screen does get open and that same player is an exceptional slasher or elite three-point shooter, then that could also be a detriment to the defender guarding that same offensive player.

 The following basketball diagram below seeks to illustrate this point.